-Like many things, caffeine is something that is good in doses, but bad when overconsumed.
+Like many things, caffeine is something that is good when used responsibly, but bad when overconsumed.
 It’s one of the most popular stimulants in the world, found in cacao plants, tea, and coffee, and operates by stimulating the brain and central nervous system.
 As a result, “tiredness” is delayed, allowing for one to get in more work before eventually undergoing what is known as the “caffeine crash.”

 Caffeine is as old as our history goes, with historians dating the first brewed tea to 2737 B.C, and was initially given to goats by an Ethiopian Shepherd who found that the leaves gave his goats the extra energy they required.
 Caffeinated soft drinks (such as Coca Cola) entered the market during the 1800’s, and energy drinks such as RedBull and Monster entered the market soon after, this time focusing on their high amount of caffeine rather than a slight, but noticeable amount.